The Best Paint Rollers and Covers, Tested and Reviewed

 • Ball bearings.
 Quality roller frames use ball bearings to provide smooth rolling movement and a more perfect paint finish.

 • Threaded handle.
-While it comes on most roller frames, do check for threads or clips at the bottom of the handle so you can attach an extension pole for tackling ceilings or the tops of walls.
+While it comes on most roller frames, do check for threads or clips at the bottom of the handle so you can attach a paint roller extension pole for tackling ceilings or the tops of walls.

 Roller Length